PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 4. VACANCIES ‑ A vacancy in any office may be filled by the Board of Directors for the unexpired portion of the term.

 Sec.
 5. CHAIR ‑ The Chair shall be the Principal Executive Officer of the Corporation and shall, subject to the direction and control of the Board of Directors, generally supervise and control all of the business and affairs of the Corporation and make recommendations from time to time to the Board of Directors with respect to activities suitable to the purposes and resources of the Corporation.
 The Chair shall preside at all meetings of the members and of the Board of Directors.
 The Chair may sign, with the Secretary or any other officer of the Corporation authorized by the Board of Directors, any deeds, mortgages, bond, contracts, or other instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution therefore shall be expressly delegated by the Board of Directors or by these By‑Laws or by statute to some other officer or agent of the Corporation; and in general the Chair shall perform all duties incident to the office of Chair and such other duties as may be prescribed by the Board of Directors from time to time.
-The Chair shall be an ex‑officio member of all committees and sub‑committees.
+The Chair shall be an ex‑officio member of all committees, subcommittees, and task forces.

 Sec.
 6. VICE CHAIR ‑ In the absence of the Chair, or in the event of the Chair’s inability to act, the Vice Chair shall perform the duties of the Chair, and when so acting, shall have all the powers of and be subject to all the restrictions upon the Chair.
 The Vice Chair shall perform such duties as from time to time may be assigned by the Chair or by the Board of Directors.
 The Vice Chair shall coordinate the activities of the committees.
 The Chair of each committee shall report directly to the Vice Chair who shall report on the activities of the committees to the Board.